fishing/fishing.github.com/reels.md

 Secondly you can adjust how fast the line comes off the spool (you can slow it down with your thumb) such that it's easier to control exactly how far your lure goes out.
 In other words, you have more control.

+You _have_ to control the spool though.
+As good as any braking system is (there are even digitally controlled spools), if you don't control the spool using good casting motions and applying thumb pressure when needed, you're going to get a backlash.

 Setting up the braking system which determines how fast the spool rotates at the beginning, middle, and end of a cast, is crucial.
 It can be pretty difficult; even pros backlash their reels.
 Some newer technologies have been aimed at reducing backlashes.
 Daiwa's TWS / SV technologies are one heavily praised example of innovation for reducing backlash while not killing all your casting distance.
 Another technology, DC, uses digital control to selectively apply braking to the spool to prevent backlash.